Screen Time, Sleep and Healthy Digital Habits

 Difficulty relaxing

-Social media shows edited, filtered, carefully chosen highlights of people’s lives.
+Social media often shows highly edited versions of people’s lives.

-When you compare your real everyday life to someone else’s edited highlights, it can affect your:
+You are often comparing your real everyday life to someone else’s performance.

 Time Distortion

-Have you ever planned to scroll for ten minutes and looked up an hour later?
+Have you ever planned to scroll for ten minutes and suddenly realised an hour passed?

 Late homework